 Immune system disorders

 Several different clinical syndromes, which appear to be idiosyncratic manifestations of hypersensitivity, have been described occasionally following administration of azathioprine tablets and injection.
-Clinical features include general malaise, dizziness, nausea, vomiting, diarrhoea, fever, rigors, exanthema, rash, vasculitis, myalgia, arthralgia, hypotension, renal dysfunction, hepatic dysfunction and cholestasis (see Hepatobiliary disorders).
+Clinical features include general malaise, dizziness, nausea, vomiting, diarrhoea, fever, rigors, exanthema, rash, erythema nodosum, vasculitis, myalgia, arthralgia, hypotension, renal dysfunction, hepatic dysfunction and cholestasis (section 4.8 - Hepatobiliary disorders).

 In many cases, rechallenge has confirmed an association with azathioprine.

 Immediate withdrawal of azathioprine and institution of circulatory support where appropriate have led to recovery in the majority of cases.

 Other marked underlying pathology has contributed to the very rare deaths reported.

 Following a hypersensitivity reaction to azathioprine tablets and injection, the necessity for continued administration should be carefully considered on an individual basis.